adelineagus/adeline-react-portfolio/README.md

 # Tech Post Blog

   ## Description
-  The purpose of this project is to utilize GraphQL API built with Apollo Server to run Book Search Engine.
-This app was built using MERN stack with react, mongoDB, node.js, and express.js
+  The purpose of this project is to create portolio using React.

   Achievements:
-  1. When loading engine, users are presented with search for books menu option, login/signup, and input field to serach for books
+  1. When loading porfolio, users are presented with page containing header, section, and footer
-  2. When click search for books menu, users are presented with input field to search books and submit button
-  3. Once search button is clicked, Users are presented with results which features book's title, author, description, image, and link.
-Users are able to save book by clicking save button ONLY when logged in.
+  2. Header consists of developer's name, navigation with titles corresponding to different sections
+  3. Navigation title includes About Me, Portfolio, Contact, and Resume.
+Title corresponding to current section is highlighted.
-  4. When login/signup menu is clicked, there's option to login or signup
+  4. When navigation title is clicked, corresponding section is presented without page reload
-  5. Signup page: username, email, and password + signup button
-  6. When valid email and password are entered, user account is created and user is logged in
-  7. Login page: email and password + login button
-  8. When valid credentials are submitted, users are loggedin
-  9. When user click option to see saved books, user is presented with all books that are saved to the account and its details along with a button to remove book from account
-  10. When user click remove buttonbook, book is deleted from the save book list
-  11. When user click logout button, user is logged out.
+  5. When loading portolio for the first  time, about me title and section are selected by default
+  6. About me: recent photo and short bio
+  7. Portfolio: Title images of 6 apps with links to deployed and github repo
+  8. Contact: form with fields for name, email, and message
+  9. Resume: downloadable resume and list of developer's proficiencies
+  10. Footer: text/link to developer's github, linkedin, instagram, email, and phone number

   ## Table of Contents